 One reason you might choose to prioritize 401(k) savings over paying down debt is if your employer offers an aggressive match program.
 In most cases, your employer will match your 401(k) contribution up to a certain level; so if you don’t contribute enough, it’s essentially like leaving money on the table that could help you build a larger retirement fund, faster.

 No workplace retirement plan?
 Think about opening up a Roth or traditional IRA account with your bank.
 With either account, you’ll still be able to make tax-advantaged contributions to a retirement fund.

 Tip 3: Customize your strategy

 There’s no one perfect strategy for paying off student loan debt and saving for retirement.
-The important thing is to take stock of where you are now and come up with a plan that makes sense for your overall financial situation.
-Come up with a plan and be informed.
-Take time to go over where you stand at least once or twice a year to make sure you’re on track.
+The important thing is to look at where you are now and come up with a plan that makes sense for your overall financial situation.
+But you also can’t set it and forget it.
+Make sure you’re taking the time to reevaluate your strategy at least once or twice a year.
+Your situation will change as you get raises, change jobs, take on additional debt, etc. – so make sure you’re adjusting your plan accordingly.